Sakaki-Aruka/re-GUI-Menu/README.md

 ### lore
 Set the items lore.
 If you want to write multiple lines lore, you should write "!&!" between the lore.
 If you do not need items lore, should write only "".
-## Parameters that are under this line are optional parameters.
--> When you do not need, you do not have to write there.
 ### amount
 Set the items amount in range of 1 to 64.
 (When you write out of 1 to 64, will be occured bugs.)
+## Parameters that are under this line are optional.
+-> When you do not need, you do not have to write there.
 ### jump
 Set the destination page number.
 (Destination page is a page of jump to when a player click an item.)